raullaasner/gadfit/INSTALL.md

     Source code is available at https://gcc.gnu.org/wiki/GFortran.

-  * **OpenCoarrays**.
-The multi-image Coarray support of GFortran is provided by the OpenCoarrays project.
-This allows to run GADfit in parallel.
-It is available at https://github.com/sourceryinstitute/opencoarrays and can be built and installed using standard CMake commands.
-When running tests and if the OpenCoarrays library is not specified the user, it is automatically downloaded and built.
-The Coarray support of the Intel compiler does not depend on an external project and is available out of the box.
+  * **Coarray runtime library**.
+Coarray support in GFortran is provided by a separate runtime library, which is selected with the CMake variable `CAF_LIBRARY` (see below for how CMake cache variables work).
+GFortran ships two of them: `caf_single`, which supports a single image only, and, since GCC 15, `caf_shmem`, where the images are separate processes communicating through shared memory.
+The latter is what allows to run GADfit in parallel.
+Default is `caf_single`.
+The number of images is controlled by the `GFORTRAN_NUM_IMAGES` environment variable.
+The Coarray support of the Intel compiler does not depend on an external library and is available out of the box.

 * **Linear algebra library**.
 While not required during compilation, a linear algebra library is necessary for using GADfit for running the tests (see `make test` below).
 If none is specified, the fallback Lapack library is used.